https://www.lauren-lane.com/blog/authentic-bolognese

 Wait, Milk in a Meat Sauce?

 Yep, you read that right—milk is a must in ragù alla Bolognese!
 This is what made the biggest flavor / texture difference in my previous recipe and this one.
-It might sound odd at first, but adding milk is actually a game-changer.
+It might sound odd at first, but adding milk is actually the biggest game changer when it comes to texture and lusciousness .
 It tenderizes the meat, making it super soft, and balances out the acidity from the tomatoes.
 The result?
 A rich, creamy sauce that’s totally drool-worthy.

 The Simili Sisters were all about this step in their famous recipe, and once you try it, you’ll understand why.
 It’s one of those little tricks that takes the sauce from good to next-level amazing.